MrAlias/upkeep/README.md

 ## Module Description

 When Puppet in managing packages on more nodes than you care to log into and update manually, you need a way for Puppet to uniformly and safely update these packages.
 This module is intended to do just that by working with the system's package manager.

-A state file is stored locally on the system and when puppet updates this file a cascade of actions will update the desired packages on the system.
+Updates are done in two ways: safely and fully.
+Fully updating the system is different in that it could delete unspecified packages.
+Both ways of updating are managed by state files containing date/time stamps (`full_timestamp` and `safe_timestamp`).
+In practice these date/time stamps can be anything you want, the upgrade will happen whenever they changes.
+However, future you will thank past you when you use a date/time stamp, as this helps keep a record of when packages were upgraded by upkeep.

 ## Setup